Online public comment portal for hemp task force open until Friday

 Erin Williams, a policy analyst with the Virginia Department of Agriculture and Consumer Services, also gave a presentation that outlined how other states have handled hemp regulations.

-The task force is expected to meet again sometime “either late September or early October,” said deputy secretary of Agriculture and Forestry Parker Slaybaugh.
+The task force is expected to meet again sometime “either late September or early October,” said Parker Slaybaugh, chief deputy secretary of agriculture and forestry.

 “I would like to try to have a majority of the report kind of combined and have it ready to kind of be reviewed by the task force,” he said.